JedS6391/LGP/core/src/main/kotlin/nz/co/jedsimson/lgp/core/modules/README.md

 # Package nz.co.jedsimson.lgp.core.modules

-Provides the main components for defining an interacting with modules in the system.
+Provides the main components for defining and interacting with modules in the system.

   - Interfaces to define a module in the system, as well as metadata about modules:
     - `Module`